 Q: How does a utility file its disconnection plan with the Commission?

-February 15, 2021.
-Utilities who have previously filed disconnection plans with the Commission need only file an update to the disconnection plan if a substantial change has been made prior to November 1, 2021.
+A: Utilities that have previously filed disconnection plans with the Commission need only file an update to the disconnection plan if a substantial change has been made prior to November 1, 2021.
 Disconnection plans can be submitted by completing this

 Q: Are there other reporting requirements for all utilities, regardless of whether they intend to disconnect?